dboddie-canonical-work/disgorged-docs/snapcraft-advanced-grammar.rst

 ..
 8349.md

-.. \_snapcraft-advanced-grammar:
+.. _snapcraft-advanced-grammar:

 Snapcraft advanced grammar
 ==========================

-Several fields in `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ are dependent on the architecture or the operating system being exposed to Snapcraft.
+Several fields in :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` are dependent on the architecture or the operating system being exposed to Snapcraft.
 This is accomplished using specific and advanced syntax within the YAML consumed by the *snapcraft* command.

 This *advanced grammar* is made up of three nestable statements: ``on``, ``to`` and ``try``: